 How does this make any sense?

 Clearly, the goal here is to get me to spend money at SEARS, which would be understandable even if they weren’t in financial trouble.
-But who thought this was the best to go about it?
+But who thought this was the best way to go about it?
 Think about it, they’re basically threatening to take away something that I’m not currently using.
-If I’m not using my card with X amount of available credit, what makes them think I’d be more included to use it after they cut that credit amount limit more than in half?
+If I’m not using my card with X amount of available credit, what makes them think I’d be more inclined to use it after they cut that credit amount limit more than in half?

 And how did they decide to cut it to $2001, why not just an even $2000?
 Ignoring that, what’s the difference to them?
 Is the company going to save money by giving me less credit that I’m not using anyway?
-If this were some kind of issue about not wanting to maintain inactive accounts, like perhaps they thought it was not used because I’m dead, then I could see sending a letter saying I need to use the card or else it would closed.
+If this were some kind of issue about not wanting to maintain inactive accounts, like perhaps they thought it was not used because I’m dead, then I could see sending a letter saying I need to use the card or else it would be closed.
 My card is due to expire later this year, they could just say that if there was no use or balance by then, they would simply not renew the account.

 An example would be how I first started using LYFT a couple of years ago.
 I downloaded the app, but I wasn’t using it because I was happy enough with UBER at the time.
 So a month and a half after downloading the app but not using it, I got contacted by Lyft and they gave me a discount on my first 10 rides, if I used it within a certain time limit.
 That got me to try it.
 That’s what you’d think someone at SEARS would think.
 So this right there is a small but prime example of the bad management decisions being made in this corporation.
 No wonder they’re in trouble.